webroyit/c5t1r7/README.md

 # 2D Game
+- Cut Rope game.
+The template and images are from Brackeys youtube channel.

 ## Note
 - To prevent an image from changing it position, go to Rigidbody 2D section, change the Body Type dropdown menu to kinematic